KauanCosta2000/Ultimate-ssrf-Framework/README.md

 * Serverless SSRF
 * AI-assisted workflows

-These modules are functional and will continue to evolve as new SSRF techniques and testing methodologies are added.
+Some of these features are still evolving and will continue to improve over future releases.

 ---